-On this day celebrations are held throughout the nation by the government, communities and by families.
+On this day celebrations are held throughout the nation by the government, communities, and by families.

-These new members come from all over the world to Australia to start a new life and become an Aussie citizen.
+These new members come from all over the world to Australia to start a new life and become Aussie citizens.

 Australia Day – 26th January

 Also known as Invasion Day, Survival Day, and Aboriginal Day of Mourning.

 Please watch this!

 Before you continue reading this post why not check out this short music video with many pictures showcasing the history of this ancient land.